studentmediene/podkast.radiorevolt.no/HOWTO.md

 # How to #

+## Monitor logs ##

+Run `tail -f data/application.log` in a terminal window (when in the application directory).

+## Application complains about Permission denied ##

+Try running the following:

+`sudo chown -R podprod data webserver/static/images`

+Replace `podprod` with whatever user is used to run the application.

+Please note that the application should not be the owner of any other directory or file than those mentioned above, in order to minimize consequences of a security breach.

 ## Upgrade/deploy a new version ##

 You might want to have a staging server which is identical to the production server, and first try to upgrade the